 We often refer to NOBC as “Team NOBC” – and it truly is a collaborative group of leaders in Nursing and Healthcare working together to improve the health of communities and the nation through the service of nurses on boards.
 The success of NOBC would not be possible without the support of member organizations and strategic partners.

 My sincere thanks for all you do!

 Welcome to the Nurses on Boards Coalition!
 Thank you for visiting our website.

 I am honored and excited to serve as the Executive Director for the Nurses on Boards Coalition as we work together to advance our mission to improve health in communities across our nation.
 I am fortunate to work alongside many dedicated people and organizations at the local, state and national levels, as we collaborate to improve health.

 Formed in 2014, NOBC was initially funded through a generous grant from the Robert Wood Johnson Foundation.
-Effective July 1, 2017, NOBC became an independent organization, as was the vision of our founding member organizations.
+Effective July 1, 2017, NOBC became an independent 501 (c) (3) public charity, as was the vision of our founding member organizations.

 In April 2017, NOBC members created and adopted the following Strategic Imperatives to guide our work: 1) Facilitate board placements, 2) Create a dynamic organization focused on transformative growth, 3) Promote collaboration among states and national organizations to integrate strategies, 4) Demonstrate the impact of nurses on boards, 5) Develop member synergy strategy and value.